SHarrison00/fpl_points_predictor/README.md

 Fantasy Football is a game, which is closely related to actual Football.

 In a nutshell, you buy players - which correspond to real professional Footballers – who score points.
 The objective is for you to **maximise the number of points** your team has, by the end of the season.
-Players and points correspond to what happens in professional Football (in particular, the Premier League).
+Players and points both correspond to what happens in professional Football.

 Therefore, people who play Fantasy Football benefit from forecasts about which players are going to score points.